Geometric Structures on the Cochains of a Manifold: Inner Products and Their Inverses

 \begin{thm}For $\sigma_1 , \sigma_2 \in C_j$

 where $\gamma_i$ is a path in $\Gamma_w(K,j)$ of length $i$, starting at $\sigma_1$ and ending at $\sigma_2$. \end{thm}

-\begin{proof} Let $M$ be the matrix for $\langle , \rangle$ with respect to a fixed ordering of the basis given by the simplices of $K$.
+\begin{proof} Let $M$ be the matrix for $\langle , \rangle$ with respect to a fixed ordering of the basis given by the simplicies of $K$.
 Let $D$ be the diagonal matrix, with respect to the same ordered basis, whose diagonal entries are the norm of a simplex.
-Let $M_D = D^{-1} M D^{-1}$.
-Note that the entries of $M_D$ are normalized since the entries of $D^{-1}$ are of the form $\frac{1}{\| \sigma \|}$.
-In particular the diagonal entries of $M_D$ equal $1$, so we may write
+Let $|M| = D^{-1} M D^{-1}$.
+Note that the entries of $|M|$ are normalized since the entries of $D^{-1}$ are of the form $\frac{1}{\| \sigma \|}$.
+In particular the diagonal entries of $|M|$ equal $1$, so we may write

 It is easy to check that $A$ is precisely the weighted adjacency matrix for the weighted graph $\Gamma_w(K,j)$.
 Recall that the $i^{th}$ power of a weighted adjacency matrix counts the sum of the weights of all paths of length $i$.
-By the Cauchy-Schwartz inequality, all of the entries $a$ of $A$ satisfy $0 \leq a < 1$, so the formula
+Then, by the Cauchy-Schwartz inequality, the formula

 may be applied above, and we conclude that

 \end{proof}